 - Completed online application form;

-- Current curriculum vitae (no more than four pages, single-spaced);
+- Curriculum vitae (no more than four pages, single-spaced);

 - Proposal abstract (no more than 400 words);

 - Fellowship research proposal (no more than six pages double-spaced, not including the works cited or bibliography page);

 - Two letters of reference (though applicants are welcome to submit up to three).
-Please see FAQ document for common questions about reference letters);
+Please see FAQ document for common questions about reference letters;

-- One writing sample (from faculty residential applicants who have completed doctoral or other terminal degrees within the past five years);
+- One writing sample (from applicants who have completed doctoral or other terminal degrees within the past five years);

 In the research proposal, applicants should provide an explanation of the project they intend to pursue at the NDIAS, including: